ccampos/maxGame/README.md

 maxGame
 =======

-winner is player with highest number
+Winner is player with highest number